Local land search charges

 If you would like to submit your search electronically please visit the two electronic search portals - National Land Information Service (NLIS) and TM Search Group - to decide which company best suits your needs.

-Forms to carry out local authority searches ( LLC1 and CON29 R and O) can be downloaded from the right hand related downloads menu.
+Forms to carry out local authority searches ( LLC1 and CON29 R and O) are available as PDF's under related downloads.

 The typical local authority search will only tell you information about the property that you are buying.
 You can however raise additional enquiries with your search asking about development proposals within 200 metres of the property - this will incur an additional fee - please see the table of charges above.